mattermost/docs/source/deployment/mobile-app-deployment.rst

 We recommend having your development team take a look at the documentation to ensure they understand the scale and requirements of this path.
 In general, this route will present some challenges, including:

-- Obtaining/providing certificates for your custom application
+- Obtaining/providing certificates for your custom Mattermost application
-- Signing your custom applications
+- Signing your custom Mattermost applications
 - Distributing your applications via public or private app stores

 *******************************************